Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Sixty three days have passed since your dog has been bred and you think the big day has come.
+Sixty-three days have passed since your dog has been bred and you think the big day has come.
 Your dam has reported the typical rectal temperature drop of 99.0 or lower.
-She has also lost her appetite, appears restless and has started the nesting behavior; basically looking for a good spot to give birth.
+She has also lost her appetite, appears restless, and has started the nesting behavior.
+She appears to be looking for a good spot to give birth.
 You kindly remind her of the nice whelping box you have so carefully created for her comfort and the comfort of her babies.

-Most births luckily are uneventful.
+Luckily, most births are uneventful.
 Nature takes its course and your dam and puppies will likely be just fine.
-Many times no human intervention is necessary, however, staying besides your dam will be helpful.
-By staying near by you will be available there to assist her should she need help and you will be able to recognize promptly signs of something going wrong.
-Remember also to keep your vet's number handy should you need to ask any questions or alert your vet that you are bringing your dog in as an emergency.
+While most times no human intervention is necessary, staying beside your dam during the birthing process will be helpful.
+By remaining nearby, you will be able to assist her should she need help, and you will be promptly able to recognize signs of something going wrong.
+Remember to keep your vet's number handy should you need to ask any questions or alert your vet that you are bringing your dog in as an emergency.

 Signs of a Normal Delivery

 The dam will have involuntary contractions that may last from 6 to 12 hours.
-These contractions may cause your dog to appear restless but this is a normal process.
-Later the contractions will be more forceful, your dog will appear anxious and may even pant and vomit.
+These contractions may cause your dog to appear restless, but this is a normal process.
+Later, the contractions will be more forceful, and your dog will appear anxious and may even pant and vomit.
 She may also repeatedly lick her vulva.
-But nothing worrisome, this is still considered normal.
+Don't worry, this is considered normal.

-Mommy at this point will take care of cleaning up, she will remove the fetal membranes and the secretions from the puppy's nose and mouth allowing the pup to breath freely.
+Mommy at this point will take care of cleaning up, she will remove the fetal membranes and the secretions from the puppy's nose and mouth, allowing the pup to breathe freely.

 Finally, the umbilical cord is bitten off.